living spaces🏡 for people

 valuing openness and collaboration🤝

-1️⃣ bringing us together inclusively to facilitate exchanges through proximity with each other
+1️⃣ bringing us together through proximity and exchanges with each other

-2️⃣ improving our quality of life through shared facilities with reduced impacts and costs
+2️⃣ improving our quality of life through shared facilities and collectivity

 Some have an official community manager, whilst in others everyone participates.
 Whether just for a weekly meal, or with more elaborate programmes and events from accountability standups to laundry discos…

-The uses of coliving spaces can span far beyond being a mere home, even whilst welcoming us as one, to include work, wellbeing and impact.
-So we refer to them rather generically as living spaces for their flexibility, and multi-purpose potential. 🤩
+The uses of coliving spaces can span beyond being a mere home, even whilst welcoming us as one, to include work, learning, wellbeing and impact. 🤩

 What are some types of coliving spaces?